dennykane/LOTW/README.md

 	nnoremap <M-c> a//»<esc>
 	inoremap <M-c> //»

-To insert insert both an open and close fold marker, with a space in between, invoked with Alt+f, add these lines:
+To insert both an open and close fold marker, with a space in between, invoked with Alt+f, add these lines:

 	execute "set <M-f>=\ef"